C. K. Vineeth

-Chekiyot Kizhakkeveettill Vineeth (born 20 May 1988), commonly known as C. K. Vineeth, is an Indian professional footballer who plays as a forward for RoundGlass Punjab in the I-League.
+Chekiyot Kizhakkeveettill Vineeth (born 20 May 1988), commonly known as C. K. Vineeth, is an Indian professional footballer who plays as a forward for Super League Kerala club Thrissur Magic.

 Personal life

 Born in Kannur district in the state of Kerala, he studied in JNV Kasaragod and the S. N. College, Kannur.

-Career
+Club career

 Chirag United Kerala

 Vineeth made his debut for Chirag United Kerala in the I-League during the 2010–11 season after starting his amateur career with Chennai Customs and Kerala State Electricity.
-He scored his first professional goal of his career during his debut.
+He scored the first professional goal of his career on his debut.
 During the 2011–12 season, Vineeth scored eight goals for Chirag Kerala.

 United Sports Club

 Before the 2012–13 season, Vineeth signed for United SC (then Prayag United) of the I-League.
 Vineeth made his debut for the club on 7 October 2012 against Air India.
 He played 82 minutes and scored a goal as United SC won, 5–1.
 Vineeth scored a hat-trick later that season against Air India on 2 February 2013 as United SC won 4–1.
 Vineeth went on to score seven goals that season, the most among all Indian players.